The casting of Matt Smith was an interesting moment, if only for the diversity of

 by the actor himself, rejecting the "swashbuckler" look that the producers had originally

-the style and appeal of David Tennant, as some fans had speculated.
+to replicate the style and appeal of David Tennant, as some fans had speculated.
 Smith's interpretation

 came completely out of left-field, and was a most welcome and refreshing development.